 The video, available in 1/2-inch and 3/4-inch formats, includes information on Material Safety Data Sheets, labeling, workplace chemical lists, training, protective measures, and employee rights.
 With the exception of the opening statement, the video makes no reference to any specific educational institution, thereby allowing other campus right-to-know training programs to use it.

 The video, which was made in cooperation with the university's College of Communication, Radio-Television-Film Department, costs \$200.
-Prospective buyers may preview the video for \$25; \$20 of which may be applied toward purchase.
-Contact: The University Safety Office, The University of Texas, 2617 Speedway, Suite 104, Austin, TX 78705; 512/471-3511.
+Prospective buyers may preview the video for \$25; \$20 of performance and protection.